 When selecting a humidifier, take into account the purchase price, operating costs and maintenance costs of the unit.
 Some models consume more energy than others, so choosing a model that is right for your home and budget is important.
-Some of the most popular types of humidifier are listed below.
+Some of the most popular types of humidifiers are listed below:

 Whether you choose a warm mist or cool mist humidifier is a matter of personal taste.
 Both types raise the humidity level and make your home more comfortable.
 The cool mist humidifier is the most effective in adding moisture to the air: it works faster, doesn't make the room hot and lasts longer.
 Also, with a cool mist humidifier there is no risk of being scalded with hot water or steam.